billturner/older_new_kindofblue.com/about.md

 permalink: /about.html
 ---

-I am a father, a husband, a developer, and a Texan living in Pittsburgh, PA.
-I'm currently employed as a software engineer by the nice folks at [Arcadia](https://arcadia.io/).
+Hi!
+I'm Bill Turner.
+I'm a father, husband, developer, and Texan living in Pittsburgh, PA.
+I'm currently employed as a full-stack developer by the fine folks at [Arcadia](https://arcadia.io/ 'Arcadia home page').

 #### Contact